HugoBlox/theme-academic-cv/content/en/topics/mi.md

 Medical imaging is an active research area toward computer-aided diagnosis.
 We are working on the following projects.

+## SCOUTER: Slot Attention-based Classifier for Explainable Image Recognition

+Explainable artificial intelligence has been gaining attention in the past few years.
+However, most existing methods are based on gradients or intermediate features, which are not directly involved in the decision-making process of the classifier.
+In this paper, we propose a slot attention-based classifier called SCOUTER for transparent yet accurate classification.
+Two major differences from other attention-based methods include: (a) SCOUTER's explanation is involved in the final confidence for each category, offering more intuitive interpretation, and (b) all the categories have their corresponding positive or negative explanation, which tells "why the image is of a certain category" or "why the image is not of a certain category."
+We design a new loss tailored for SCOUTER that controls the model's behavior to switch between positive and negative explanations, as well as the size of explanatory regions.
+Experimental results show that SCOUTER can give better visual explanations in terms of various metrics while keeping good accuracy on small and medium-sized datasets.

+{{< youtube jMJs4uV3aHA >}}

+You can find the [paper](https://arxiv.org/abs/2009.06138) and [code](https://github.com/wbw520/scouter).

 ## Vessel segmentation for retinal fundus images

 Retinal vessel segmentation is of great interest for diagnoses of retinal vascular diseases.
 To further improve the performance of vessel segmentation, we propose IterNet, a new model based on UNet, with the ability to find obscured details of the vessel from the segmented vessel image itself, rather than the raw input image.
 IterNet consists of multiple iterations of a mini-UNet, which can be 4× deeper than the common UNet.
 IterNet also adopts the weight-sharing and skip-connection features to facilitate training; therefore, even with such a large architecture, IterNet can still learn from merely 10-20 labeled images, without pre-training or any prior knowledge.
 IterNet achieves AUCs of 0.9816, 0.9851, and 0.9881 on three mainstream datasets, namely DRIVE, CHASE-DB1,